 A file containing covariates (called "CV" in GAPIT) can include information such as population structure (commonly called the "Q matrix"), which are fitted into the GWAS and GS models as fixed effects.
-These files are formatted similarly to the phenotypic files presented in Section 2.1.
+These files are formatted similarly to the phenotypic files.
 Specifically, the first column consists of taxa names, and the remaining columns contain covariate values.
 The first row consists of column labels.
 The first column can be labeled "Taxa", and the remaining columns should be covariate names.

-Example file (mdp\population\structure.txt from tutorial data set):
+The example file (mdp\population\structure.txt from tutorial data set) is as following myCV <- read.table("mdp\population\structure.txt", head = TRUE)